• Skip to primary navigation

 • Ground cardamom.
 You can use powdered or packaged ground cardamom if that’s all you have.

-But be aware that the aroma and flavor of the cardamom in the resulting Swedish almond cake are not as intense as when you ground the seeds yourself.
+But be aware that the aroma and flavor of the cardamom in the resulting almond paste cakes are not as intense as when you ground the seeds yourself.

 Start with the same steps for preheating the oven and preparing your cake tins/pan.